 Parametric design tools allow you to assign parameters, or constraints, to objects.
 Parameters are geometric characteristics and dimensions that control the size, shape, and position of model geometry.
 A database stores and allows you to manage all parameters.
 Parametric design is also possible with some 2-D CADD programs.
 The parametric concept, also known as intelligence, provides a way to associate objects and limit design changes.
 You cannot change a constraint so that it conflicts with other parametric geometry.
 Parameters aid the design and revision process, place limits on geometry to preserve design intent, maintain relationships between objects, and help form geometric constructions.

 Parameters are added by using geometric constraints and dimensional constraints.
 Geometric constraints, also known as relations, are characteristics applied to restrict the size or location of geometry.
 Dimensional constraints are measurements that numerically control the size or location of geometry.
 Well-defined constraints allow you to incorporate and preserve specific design intentions and increase revision efficiency.
-For example, if the two holes through the bracket shown in Figure must always be the same size, then use geometric constraints to make the holes equal and use dimensional constraints to size one of the holes.
+For example, if the two holes through the bracket shown in the Figure must always be the same size, then use geometric constraints to make the holes equal and use dimensional constraints to size one of the holes.
 The size of both holes changes when you modify the dimensional constraint values.